markballew/eliza-error/docs/api/functions/composeContext.md

 The state object containing values to replace the placeholders in the template.

-• **params.template**: `string` | `Function`
+• **params.template**: `string`

-The template string or function returning a string containing placeholders to be replaced with state values.
+The template string containing placeholders to be replaced with state values.

 • **params.templatingEngine?**: `"handlebars"`